 - Associate Professor, General Pediatrics, Pediatrics, Boston University School of Medicine

-- Associate Professor, Community Health Sciences, Boston University School of Public Health
+- Professor, Community Health Sciences, Boston University School of Public Health

 - Active Staff Hospital Privileges, Medicine, Boston Medical Center